danbrakeley/bs/README.md

 - Common File/Folder helpers, like Exists, IsFile, IsDir, Getwd, Chdir, Mkdir, MkdirAll, Remove, RemoveAll, etc
 - Global error handler that allows most `bs` commands to not require exlicit error handling
   - This mimics bash's `set -e`, where any error results in a panic
-  - Panic behavior is overridable, in case you need to do some cleanup or whatever.
+  - Panic behavior is overridable, in case you need to do some cleanup or whatever

 ## Example magefile.go